o1-labs/snarky/doc/bazel.md

 @libsnark//caml:gen_sources
 ```

-THe first three targets listed above build .a libs corresponding to
+The first three targets listed above build .a libs corresponding to
 those built by the `snark_caml_*` dune files.
 The `:snark_caml` target
 combines them all as a single library.
 Note that
 `src/camlsnark_c/snark_caml_common` does not need a distinct target;